 As you can see, the idea is to give the bar the appearance of being gold-plated.
 While the finish is obviously not real gold (the bar is only $300), the gold-colored zinc finish is at least slightly convincing – in the pictures anyway.

 Now I’m not quite sure how I feel about this garish new color (it seems so out of place on a barbell), but at least the bar performs the same as its predecessor.
 The Gold Standard has they same 190,000 PSI shaft, dual-marks, hard chromed sleeves, and industrial composite bushings.
 Basically for an extra $20 you can add some bling to your California bar, and to your workouts.

 Oddly enough, the Gold Standard Bar is only available as a men’s 20 kg version; there is no 15 kg women’s version.
 I feel like that is a real missed opportunity on American Barbell’s part, but maybe they have plans for one that we don’t know about yet.
 We’ll see!

 Rogue Stainless Steel Ohio Bar

 If gold isn’t your thing and you’re looking for something a little more serious, boy do I have the thing for you.

-The new Stainless Steel Ohio Bar is arguably the nicest mid-range, multi-purpose Olympic bar currently available.
+The new Stainless Steel Ohio Bar is arguably the nicest mid-range, multi-purpose Olympic barbell currently available.
 Not only is stainless steel the absolute best feeling and naturally secure material to use for a bar shaft (among both finished and unfinished bars), it won’t rust, fade, or chip away over time.
-When stainless bars are given a good knurl (this bar has a great knurl), there’s just no comparison at all, save for unfinished alloy steel – which of course rusts.
+When stainless bars are given a good knurl (this bar has a great knurl), there’s just no comparison at all, save for unfinished alloy steel – which rusts, of course.

 Childrens WOD Toys